 Professional microdermabrasion costs around $100 to $150 per session.
 You need to have at least 20 sessions to get desirable results.
 It could get expensive that’s why Trophy Skin’s owner, Imran Karim, decided to make microdermabrasion available for the home users.

 Another Trophy Skin microdermabrasion device is called the RejuvadermMD.
-It has 4 suctions levels and has 1 year warranty.
+It has 4 suction levels and has a 1-year warranty.
 This portable device is also handy and is designed for people who are constantly on the go.
-It also takes care of fine lines and wrinkles, correct sun damage and reveal healthy skin that is just a few layers from the dull surface.
+It also takes care of fine lines and wrinkles, correct sun damage and reveals healthy skin that is just a few layers from the dull surface.

 The best thing about owning your own microdermabrasion machine is the convenience of doing sessions right at the comforts of your own home.
 No more setting of appointment and no more getting stuck in traffic.
 All you need is 5 minutes to do the face, neck and chest area.
 Also, you can save more money by buying your own machine rather than going to professional spas to get it done.

 Now that we learned how we can get under eye wrinkles and no one is exempted in this natural course of nature, we should take action in preventing them from appearing early.

 The best way to do it is to start young.